AqqiBoy/crypto_stego_project/README.md

 Use the same key and method that were used for embedding.

+### DCT Tips

+- Covers are auto-converted to truecolor RGB; prefer lossless PNGs and dimensions that are multiples of 8 for full capacity.
+- DCT embeds bits in mid-frequency coefficients to better survive mild JPEG compression; heavy recompression or resizing can still corrupt payloads.

 ## Experiments

 Run comparisons for all images in a directory: